ddl-wasanthag/domino-react-app/README.md

 ```
 ## Publish the app in Domino
+The app.sh file defines the steps for the code inside my-vite-app/src directory to be run as a Domino Web App.

-### To run this app now as a Domino web app publish the app using the app.sh
+To run this app now as a Domino web app, publish the app using the app.sh from the Domino Deployments>app menu.